hsuyumin/hsuyumin.github.io/_pages/dissertation.md

 ---

-## The Autocrat’s Labor Dilemma: Elite-Mass Conflicts, Labor Law, and the Value of Dependent Courts
+## The Autocrat’s Labor Dilemma: Elite-Mass Conflict, Labor Law, and the Value of Dependent Courts

 My dissertation is a book-length monograph that examines the conditions under which autocrats enact pro-worker legislation and analyzes its political consequences for autocratic rule.
 The core argument, with empirical evidence from a cross-national analysis and an illustrative case of China, is summarized in my paper titled "Appeasing Workers without Great Loss: Autocracy and Progressive Labor Legislation," published in _Comparative Politics_.